 Hello and welcome to the Friday Focus.
-My name is Dr. “O” from E&S Orthodontics, your Phoenix Orthodontist, and today I’ll be talking about bimaxillary protrusion.
+My name is Dr. “O” from E&S Orthodontics, your Orthodontist in Phoenix, and today I’ll be talking about bimaxillary protrusion.
 I know this sounds like a big fancy word – it’s one that describes when the top and bottom teeth are flared out.

 The reason we thought it was important to talk about bimaxillary protrusion is that a few months ago, I created a video on why you should not extract teeth and one of the comments that came through was what do you do in situations when the person is bimaxillary protrusive and have these flared upper and lower teeth.
 This was really interesting because I believe the question was posted by another orthodontist and I think they were trying to pigeon hole me into answering the question.
 Basically, I just don’t have a steadfast rule about why every person who presents as bimaxillary protrusive needs to have extractions.
 We treat on a “case by case” basis.